SWAT Literature Database Readme

 Elsevier.
 2023a.
 Scopus.

 Elsevier.
 2023b.
-Scopus: Sources.
+Scopus: Scopus Content.

 Gassman, P.W., Balmer, C., Siemers, M., and Srinivasan, R. 2014.
 The SWAT Literature Database: Overview of database structure and key SWAT literature trends.
 Proceedings of the 2014 International SWAT Conference, July 28–1 August, Pernambuco, Brazil, Texas Water Resources Institute Technical Report – TR-472.

 Gassman, P.W., M.K.
 Jha, C.F.
 Wolter and K.E.
 Schilling.
 2015.
 Application of the Soil and Water Assessment Tool (SWAT) Model for the Raccoon River Watershed Master Plan.
 American Journal of Environmental Sciences.
 11(4): 227-244.
-Doi: 10.3844/ajessp.2015.227.244.
+DOI: 10.3844/ajessp.2015.227.244.

 Gassman, P.W., M.R.
 Reyes, C.H.
 Green, and J.G.
 Arnold.
 2007.
 The Soil and Water Assessment Tool: historical development, applications, and future research directions.
 Transactions of the ASABE.
 50(4): 1211-1250.
-Doi: 10.13031/2013.23634.
+DOI: 10.13031/2013.23637.

 Haug, C. 2013.
 The downside of open-access publishing.
 The New England Journal of Medicine.
 368: 791-793.
 DOI: 10.1056/NEJMp1214750.